holyjak/interactive-dev-wshop/README.md

 ### Preparation prior to the workshop

-Instal Docker, [VS Code](https://code.visualstudio.com/) and its Clojure [extension Calva](https://code.visualstudio.com/), get a local copy of https://github.com/holyjak/interactive-dev-wshop (`git clone` or [a zip file](https://github.com/holyjak/interactive-dev-wshop/archive/master.zip)).
-Execute `docker run -it holyjak/interactive-dev-wshop /bin/echo` (in any directory) to download the workshop Docker container.
+Instal Docker (see the [requirements](https://code.visualstudio.com/docs/remote/containers#_system-requirements)), [VS Code](https://code.visualstudio.com/), and its [extension Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

+Get a local copy of https://github.com/holyjak/interactive-dev-wshop (`git clone` or [download a zip file](https://github.com/holyjak/interactive-dev-wshop/archive/master.zip))<sup>1</sup>.

+In VS Code, in the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), search for *Remote-Containers: Open Folder in Container...* and navigate to the downloaded `interactive-dev-wshop` folder.
+This will open the project in a Docker container with all the dependencies pre-installed.
+It might take a few minutes.
+When finished, try *Calva: Start a project REPL and connect (aka Jack-in)* (and select *Clojure CLI* and no aliases, when asked).
+A new tab called `output.calva-repl` should open and eventually contain `; Jack-in done.`.
+After that you are all set up and can close VS Code for now.
+Repeat the same process just before the workshop (it should then go faster).

+You can watch a silent [screencast of me going through the preparations](https://youtu.be/ydtsUgE2RAg), which might help you if you run into any troubles.
+(The screencast goes a little further, to evaluating the code and starting the backend server.)

-Beware: This directory must be at a place where both VS Code and Docker can see it.
+<sup>1</sup>) Beware: This directory must be at a place where both VS Code and Docker can see it.
+That might be an issue under Windows and WSL based on your setup.

 Next, read briefly through this file.